rlanvin/php-rrule/README.md

 // monthly on the 1st of the month, starting from 01/06/2015, 6 times
 ```

-Complete documentation and more example is available in [the wiki](https://github.com/rlanvin/php-rrule/wiki).
+Complete documentation and more examples are available in [the wiki](https://github.com/rlanvin/php-rrule/wiki).

 ## Requirements